 Here are some additional considerations for how high-performing product teams work in practice:

 - A newly formed engineering team needs roughly three months to get into a good workflow cadence with predictable outcomes.

 - Teams need to remain together for long periods of time (a year or more).
 Rotating team members out frequently disrupts teams and leads to team reforming and norming time, resulting in reduced periods of productivity.
 (This is something we are working on addressing in our Flywheel rotations, by including them in the demo before joining and select an engineer to pair with them for onboarding to the team)

 - Product ownership and appropriate staffing are key.
 Teams need full ownership of the product they are developing including inception, delivery, and ongoing support.

 - Leadership must explain acceptable business value priorities to an engineering team.
 If leadership doesn’t provide these options and tradeoffs, then the engineering team will make decisions on their own, which may lead to missed high-priority deliveries or poor outcomes.

 - Leaders must ensure that engineering teams have large blocks of contiguous time available each day for work.
 This means scheduling standups in the morning, grouping meetings together in either the morning or late afternoon, and protecting a 3-4-hour focused time block daily to enable the team to function at a high level

 In an upcoming blog, we'll have a lot more to say about the ways in which Flywheel fosters a culture of continuous improvement and uses metrics to gauge individual and team performance and build high-performing product teams.
-In the meantime, email me for more information or reach out on Twitter @Liatrio.
+In the meantime, contact us for more information or reach out on Twitter @Liatrio.